Dead Angle: Gameplay

 The player character is represented by a silhouette, which turns red when in the line of enemy fire and is filled with bullet holes as it is shot.

 Like Empire City: 1931 before it, players use a joystick to move a crosshair along the screen and shoot enemies. this game adds an on-screen representation of the player character in the form of a silhouette, with an over-the-shoulder view similar to 1980s arcade boxing games (such as Punch-Out and Heavyweight Champ).
 Multiple enemies now run in front of the player - the silhouette turns red when in the line of fire and is filled with bullet holes as it is shot.
 Just as in Empire City, players can defend against shots, this time by pressing the duck button, which renders the player invulnerable for a very short period of time.
 Players start the game out with a standard pistol, but can pick up a tommy gun or a shotgun and use grenades as well.
 Many of the objects in the background can be damaged or destroyed.
+The Master System port omits several levels, including the entire Kansas stage.
+The shotgun and grenades are not available and background objects can no longer be damaged.

 Players advance through the various time limited levels, from Italy to New York City, Kansas, then Chicago, by eliminating a set amount of mobsters.
 The player must then fight the boss of that level.
 The final boss must be defeated with one precise shot while he uses his hostage as a human shield.